Intevation/intelmq-fody-backend/events_api/README.md

 Server side API of eventdb interface for intelmq-fody.

+The module can be used on an events table created by an `intelmq/bots/outputs/postgresql/`.

+If there are additional tables from running a `intelmq-cb-mailgen` setup, additional features are offered.

 ## Configuration
 Uses environment variable ```EVENTDB_SERVE_CONF_FILE``` to read a configuration file, otherwise falls back to